Founder: Maria Fanning M.S. CCC-SLP/L

 In her freetime, you can find her spending quality time with her daughter and family, tending to her beloved pets, or dabbling in one of many creative outlets, such as sewing, photography/photo editing, learning new languages, or calligraphy!
 Fun fact: She has just begun learning to play violin!

-Jasmine is a bilingual speech language pathologist in her clinical fellowship year.
+Jasmine Castaneda is a bilingual speech language pathologist in Illinois.
 She received her Bachelors and Masters degree in Communication Sciences and Disorders from Elmhurst University.
 Outside of doing speech therapy, she has a bit of a green thumb.
 She can’t resist bringing home new indoor plants!
-She enjoys visiting the local farmers market and spending quality time with her family.
+She enjoys visiting the local farmers market and spending quality time with her daughter and family.

 Jenny grew up and studied in the beautiful town of Woodstock, IL where she served her community as an Insurance Advisor.
 There she discovered a passion for helping those around her.
 Looking to extend her desire to serve others, Jenny volunteers as a Sunday school teacher where she found joy working with children.
 She is caring and motivated to continue to grow and develop her professional life.